AERIAL FIREFIGHTING INNOVATION

 “Telephone did not come out of the persistent improvement of postal delivery” – Amit Kalantri.

-Does anyone think of using the design of a WWII bomber to meet the needs of a modern fighter?
+Would it be possible to adapt the design of a WWII bomber to meet the needs of a modern fighter?

 Investment in Prevention and Suppression VS. investment in Defense